Mark Meadows: COVID-19

 As chief of staff, Meadows played an influential role in the Trump administration's response to the COVID-19 pandemic.
 He pressured the Food and Drug Administration to adopt less strict guidelines for COVID-19 vaccine trials and admonished the White House's own infectious disease experts for not "staying on message" with Trump's rhetoric.
 In October 2020, Meadows said it was futile to try "to control the pandemic", emphasizing instead a plan to contain it with vaccines and therapeutics.
-On November 4, 2020, Meadows tested positive for COVID-19, but only disclosed it to a small group of people who were asked to keep it quiet, thus preventing others who had interacted with Meadows to take proper precautions and hindering contact tracing.
+On November 4, 2020, Meadows tested positive for COVID-19, but only disclosed it to a small group of people who were asked to keep it quiet, thus preventing others who had interacted with Meadows from taking the proper precautions and hindering contact tracing.
 Within the administration, Meadows advised Trump not to openly embrace mask-wearing, saying, "The base will revolt."
 He admonished Anthony Fauci, one of the administration's leading experts in guiding the response, for not "staying on message".
 He impressed upon Fauci, Deborah Birx and other government public health experts not to comment on restrictive measures for dealing with the virus.
 While interacting with reporters, Meadows refused to wear a mask.

 In October 2020, when asked about the lack of face mask usage at Trump rallies, Meadows said it was futile to try "to control the pandemic" and that the focus would be on getting a vaccine.
 Public health experts, including those in the White House, have pointed to face masks as one of the most basic precautions that have been proven to halt the spread of COVID-19.

 While chief of staff, Meadows pressured the Food and Drug Administration to adopt less strict guidelines for COVID-19 vaccine trials.
 He criticized FDA commissioner Stephen M. Hahn as too heavily influenced by the FDA's scientist staff.
 During coronavirus relief negotiations, Meadows argued against giving additional funding to the Centers for Disease Control and Prevention (CDC).

 On November 6, 2020, it was reported that Meadows had tested positive for COVID-19; per the Trump administration, he tested positive on November 4.
 Meadows did not issue a statement after he tested positive and did not make it widely known to administration staff.
 A small group of people were informed and told to keep it quiet.
 This caused consternation among other administration staff, as it hindered contact tracing efforts and endangered staff.